Gratitude for Grace

-- Lit. do well to attend to, as to a lamp
+- Or as you would a lamp; lit. do well to attend to, as to a lamp

 Inevitability of False Teachers

-2 But false prophets also arose among the people, just as there will also be false teachers among you; men who will secretly introduce destructive heresies, even denying the Master who bought them, thereby bringing swift destruction upon themselves.
-2 And many will follow their unbridled lust, because of whom the way of truth will be blasphemed; 3 and in their greed they will exploit you with deceptive words; their judgment, declared from long ago, does not sit idly by, and their destruction will not be delayed.
+2 But false prophets also arose among the people, just as there also will be false teachers among you.
+Such men will secretly introduce destructive heresies, even to the extent of denying the Master who bought them, thereby bringing swift destruction upon themselves.
+2 Moreover, many will follow after them in their unbridled lust, and because of them the way of truth will fall into reproach.
+3 In their greed they also will exploit you with deceptive words; but their judgment, declared from long ago, does not sit idly by, and their destruction will suffer no delay.

 Protection from False Teachers

-4 For if God did not spare angels who sinned,1 but cast them into the depths of Hades2 and consigned them to dark dungeons,3 there to be held for judgment; 5 and if He did not spare the ancient world, but preserved Noah, a preacher of righteousness, with seven others, when He brought a flood upon the world of the ungodly; 6 and if He condemned to destruction the cities of Sodom and Gomorrah, reducing them to ashes, making them an example to those who afterwards would live ungodly lives; 7 and if He rescued righteous Lot, who was oppressed by the lewd conduct of the wicked 8 (for that righteous man, while4 living among them, tormented his righteous soul day after day by seeing and hearing their lawless deeds)— 9 then the Lord knows how to deliver the godly out of temptation and to keep the unrighteous under punishment for the day of judgment.
-10 This is especially true of those who follow after the corrupt desires of the flesh, and who despise authority; brazen and self-willed, they do not tremble as they revile satanic rulers,5 11 whereas angels who are far greater in power and might dare6 not bring a slanderous judgment7 against them before the Lord.
+4 For if God did not spare angels when they sinned1 but cast them into the depths of Hades2 and consigned them to dark dungeons,3 there to be held for judgment; 5 and if he did not spare the ancient world, but preserved Noah (a preacher of righteousness) and seven others when he brought a flood upon the world of the ungodly; 6 and if he sentenced to destruction the cities of Sodom and Gomorrah, reducing them to ashes and making them an example for those who afterwards would lead ungodly lives; 7 and if he rescued righteous Lot, who was oppressed by the lewd conduct of the wicked 8 (for that righteous man, while4 living among them, tormented his righteous soul day after day by seeing and hearing their lawless deeds), 9 then the Lord knows how to deliver the godly out of temptation, and to keep the unrighteous under punishment for the Day of Judgment— 10 but especially those who follow after the corrupt desires of the flesh and despise authority.
+Brazen and self-willed, they do not tremble as they revile satanic rulers,5 11 whereas angels who are far greater in power and might dare not bring6 a reviling judgment7 against them before the Lord.

 Depravity of False Teachers

-12 But these men—like unreasoning beasts, like creatures of instinct born only to be caught and killed—blaspheme in matters of which they know nothing at all, and will therefore be destroyed in the same way as those beasts, 13 suffering harm as the wages (?) for the harm they have done.
+12 But these men—like unreasoning beasts, like creatures of instinct born only to be caught and killed—speak evil of things they know nothing about, and will therefore also be destroyed in the same manner as those beasts,8 13 suffering harm as wages for the harm they have done.
 They think it a pleasure to carouse in broad daylight.
 They are stains and blemishes, reveling in their own deceptions as they feast together with you.
 14 Their eyes are full of adultery, and they never cease from sin.
 They entice unstable souls.
-Their hearts8 are trained in greed.
+Their hearts are trained9 in greed.
 Accursed children!
-15 They have forsaken the right path and gone astray, having followed the way of Balaam, the son of Beor, who loved the wages of unrighteousness; 16 but he received a rebuke for his own transgression: a dumb donkey, speaking with a man’s voice, restrained the madness of the prophet!
+15 They have forsaken the right path and gone astray.
+They have followed the way of Balaam, the son of Beor, who loved the wages of unrighteousness.
+16 But for his transgression he received this rebuke: a dumb donkey, speaking with a man’s voice, finally restrained the madness of the prophet!

 Deceptiveness of False Teachers

-17 These are springs without water, mists driven by a storm, men for whom the blackness of darkness is held in store.
-18 For speaking high-sounding yet empty words, they entice with the lusts of the flesh—with licentiousness and debauchery—the ones who are barely escaping from those who live in error.
+17 These are springs without water, mists driven by a violent wind, men for whom the blackness of darkness is held in store.
+18 For by uttering high-sounding yet empty words, they entice with fleshly lusts and debaucheries those who are barely escaping from the rest10 who live in error.
 19 They promise them liberty, though they themselves are slaves of corruption; for by what a man is overcome, by that he also is enslaved.
-20 For if, having escaped the defilements of the world through the spiritual knowledge of our Lord and Savior Jesus Christ, they are again entangled in them and overcome, their final condition has become worse than their first.
-21 For it would have been better for them not to have known the way of righteousness, than having known it, to turn away from the holy commandment delivered to them.
-22 It has happened to them according to the true proverb: “A dog returns to its own vomit,” 9 and, “A sow, having washed, returns to wallowing in the mire.”
+20 For if, after escaping the defilements of the world through the spiritual knowledge of our Lord and Savior Jesus Christ, they are again entangled in them and overcome, their final condition has become worse than their first.
+21 For it would have been better for them never to have known the way of righteousness, than to have known it and then turn away from the holy commandment delivered to them.
+22 In their case, the words of the true proverb have been fulfilled:11 “A dog returns to its own vomit,”12 and, “A sow, after washing herself, goes back to wallowing in the mire.”

 - Lit.
-Tartarus, understood by Greeks and Hebrews as the lowermost region of Hades
+Tartarus, understood by Greeks and some Hebrews as the lowermost region of Hades

-- Lit. handed them over to pits (or chains) of darkness
+- Lit. handed them over to pits (chains) of darkness

 - Or by